ACTIVE RECOVERY – that’s a hot phrase.

 Active recovery is not about calorie-burn.

-It’s not about going hard, getting cut, and it’s not about trying to “sneak in” more exercise.
+It’s not about going hard, burning, or trying to “sneak in” more exercise.

 It’s about taking care of your body in a way that feels really good – helping your muscles and cardiovascular system recover, and releasing all kinds of feel-good hormones.
 It’s about self-care.
 (Self-love, even?)